-Only in a space-related and science-fiction universe you can come across a whole race of intergalactic diversities each with their own cultural and religious beliefs on how to keep their newly reformed galaxy safe.
-Within this galaxy however, humans and aliens are living, conversing with each other in beautiful and life-like Blade Runner-inspired cities whereas a few alien species don’t like it and instead running illegal operations on empty planets away from the highest galactic populace and guess what?
+Only in a science-fiction universe can you traverse upon a whole race of intergalactic diversities each with their own cultural and religious beliefs on how to keep their newly reformed galaxy safe.
+Within this galaxy, humans and aliens are living, conversing with each other in beautiful and life-like Blade Runner-inspired cities whereas a few alien species don’t like it and instead running illegal operations on empty planets away from the highest galactic populace and guess what?
 They make up only a small percentage of the bad guys you will encounter, the biggest threat is an evil and unstoppable race called the Reapers.
 You, the role of a male or female Commander Shepard of the SSV Normandy, a spaceship piloted by one of the few comic reliefs in this game and voiced by Seth Green, whom accidently bumps into this ‘new enemy’ while out on patrol and to cut the prologue short, something you may not expect happens and will come off as a surprise.

 One of the greatest aspects of this third-person RPG franchise, is being able to make the choices you see as moral or ethical.
 In the original Mass Effect, the choices you made affected your character, affected the narrative and how other character perceived you and in Mass Effect 2 that has changed massively.
 You are able to import your Commander Shepard from Mass Effect 1 into Mass Effect 2, increasingly affecting the story depending on the actions you took in the previous game and also throwing in some exclusive in-game bonuses.
 Apart from the narrative comes the gameplay and before you start charging in and killing hordes of mercenary aliens, you have to choose your class (unless you import your Soldier from Mass Effect 1).
 There are six classes ranging from the gun-waving Soldier, a kinesis-manipulating Biotic to a tech nerd who can hack robotic enemies and spawn three foot holographic Death Star replicas called Combat Drones.
 Whatever class you take on, there will still be a wild ride of adrenaline-pumped action whether you are popping headshots with your sniper rifle or lifting your enemies and throwing them off a 200ft skyscraper.